bgg999/bgg999/README.md

 ## Bridget's Readme

 Hi my name is Bridget.
-I'm a master's student in political economics with an emphasis in data analytics.
-I have a *really cute dog named Gumbo*
+I'm a master's student at Tulane.
+I have a *really cute* dog named _Gumbo_

 <!--
 **bgg999/bgg999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.